Carfax, Inc.: Information sourcing

-CARFAX lists only information that is reported to them.
-Hence, consumers should not take these reports to be an exhaustive accident history.
-Not all accidents are disclosed and CARFAX uses the language "no accidents have been reported to CARFAX," the emphasis being on "reported".
-Consumers should not rely on CARFAX alone when checking out a used vehicle.

 Although CARFAX continuously expands its database and resources, some information is not allowed to be provided.
 Under the 1994 U.S. Drivers Privacy Protection Act, personal information such as names, telephone numbers and addresses of current or previous owners are neither collected nor reported.
 CARFAX does not have access to every facility and mistakes are sometimes made by those who input data.
 In the event information is disputed but cannot be verified, CARFAX allows consumers and dealerships to add information to its reports.

-Legal disputes
+Disputes

 West v.
 CARFAX

-In 2006 class action lawsuit, the plaintiff claimed that CARFAX violated consumer protection laws by not disclosing the limitations of their service, specifically their inability to check accident records in 23 states in the U.S. while stating that their database contains information from all 50 states.
+In a 2006 class-action lawsuit, the plaintiff claimed that CARFAX violated consumer protection laws by not disclosing the limitations of its service, specifically its inability to check accident records in 23 states in the U.S. while stating that its database contains information from all 50 states.
 The lawsuit was settled in May 2007 in the Trumbull County Common Pleas Court in Warren, Ohio.
 The company asserts that it has major accident information from all 50 states and it backs up its claim with a buyback guarantee.
 The settlement in the West v.
-CARFAX, Inc lawsuit was overturned, not on the merits of the issue, but on the terms of the settlement which did not offer enough to the affected consumers and because "not enough consumers were notified and the judge should not have agreed to the settlement without knowing more about what it would cost CARFAX."
+CARFAX, Inc. lawsuit was overturned, not on the merits of the issue, but on the terms of the settlement which did not offer enough to the affected consumers and because "not enough consumers were notified and the judge should not have agreed to the settlement without knowing more about what it would cost CARFAX."

+Accident report for wrong vehicle

+In 2024, the Boston Globe reported the case of a driver who was unable to get Carfax to remove an obviously incorrect report of an accident for her car, which had never been in any accident.
+About 3,200 license plate numbers in Massachusetts overlap between commercial and passenger vehicles, and despite a police report clearly coded for a commercial vehicle, Carfax assigned an accident to the passenger vehicle instead.
+The company asked the driver to have the police "correct" the accident report, which did not have any errors, and eventually became unresponsive.
+The false Carfax report was only corrected when a newspaper reporter contacted the company, which did not apologize for the error.

+Advertising

+Car Fox is a fictional character of the vehicle history service.
+Car Fox started as a puppet.